 Parking at Cabana Bay Beach Resort

-Your parking at Cabana Bay Resort is $17 a night per vehicle.
+Your parking is $18 a night per vehicle.
 Your parking space can be within a very close walk of your room.
-This is extremely convenient for grabbing things and getting your vacation started Our parking space for our family suite was a 2-minute walk from our room.
+This is extremely convenient for grabbing things and getting your vacation started.
+Our parking space for our family suite was a 2-minute walk from our room.
 (And part of that was on an elevator)

 We had the opportunity to stay in a Cabana Bay poolside family suite.
 I am going to take you on a tour of the room using pictures and let you see some of what they have to offer in these suites.

 I will tell you that this suite was such a relaxing and comfortable place to spend some time as a family.

 When you first enter the suite you will see a small kitchen.
 There is ample storage for food items you might want to bring with you to save on eating costs while at the resort.
 I know that we have some food allergies so we brought some allergen-friendly snacks and options for the members of the family who had food allergies.

 One of the things that surprised me most about the family suite kitchen was the size of the refrigerator.
 Not all hotel refrigerators offer near as much space.
 While it is a short fridge, it is wide and offers plenty of storage space.
 There is no freezer space so please plan accordingly.

 You will also have access to multiple outlets in this kitchen area.
 We loved that there were USB charge options since we forgot a few of our wall socket charger ports.
 There is a multitude of outlets available to you throughout the suite.